108vrk/Online-Shopping/README.md

 Step 4: Open browser and enter the url as http://localhost:3000

 Step 5: If you want to use your own mongoDB, then chnage the url in app.js file in the line #16

+Facing any doubts, please call me on 9845798957